ubirch/ubirch-auth-service/README.md

         "token": "$TOKEN"
     }'

-In case of a successful logout the endpoint responds with:
+If the logout is successful (or the token already expired) the response is:

     200 OK